wmedrano/spore/project-management/quickstart.md

 ## Next Steps

 Now that you have a basic understanding of Spore, try experimenting with your own expressions and functions.

+Here are some exercises to get you started:

+-   **FizzBuzz**: Write a program that prints the numbers from 1 to 100.
+For multiples of three, print "Fizz" instead of the number.
+For multiples of five, print "Buzz".
+For numbers which are multiples of both three and five, print "FizzBuzz".

+-   **Fibonacci**: Write a function that calculates the nth Fibonacci number.
+The Fibonacci sequence is a series of numbers where each number is the sum of the two preceding ones, usually starting with 0 and 1.